particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 The B Series SoM (system-on-a-module) is similar to the Boron in that it is a 3rd-generation cellular device.
 It plugs into an M.2 NGFF connector on your custom circuit board and is intended for mass production use.

-One of the benefits is that many of the extra features on the Boron have been omitted from the SoM, so you can implement a custom solution as necessary.
+Many of the extra features on the Boron have been omitted from the SoM, so you can implement a custom solution as necessary.
 For example, rather than duplicating the buttons and status LED on the SoM, you can put them on an external control panel for your product, or omit them entirely.

+Additionally, the extra width vs. the Boron (Adafruit Feather) form-factor makes it possible to include a LTE Cat 1 with 2G/3G fallback cellular modem, such as the Quectel EG91-E on the B524.
+This modem is too wide to fit on a Boron.

 | Feature | Boron | B Series SoM | SoM Base Board | Tracker SoM |
 | --- | :---: | :---: | :---: | :---: |